-Avian intestinal spirochetosis (AIS) is an enteric disease of birds caused by colonization of spirochetal bacteria of the genus Brachyspira
+Avian spirochetosis (AS) is an enteric disease of birds caused by colonization of anaerobic spirochetal bacteria of the genus Brachyspira

 in the bird's intestines (specifically the cecum and rectum).
 There are seven types of Brachyspira

-that infect birds, however the four main pathogenic (disease-causing) species in chickens include B. intermedia, B. pilosicoli, B. alvinipulli
+that infect birds, however the four main pathogenic (disease-causing) species that affect chickens are B. intermedia, B. pilosicoli, B. alvinipulli

 and B. hyodysenteriae

 .
-AIS is known to cause mild to moderate, subacute to chronic disease historically in flocks of laying hens and broiler breeders.
+AS is known to cause mild to moderate, subacute to chronic disease historically in flocks of laying hens and broiler breeders.
 The severity of the infection depends on the particular strain of Brachyspira

 , extent of colonization, the chicken's age and overall health and immune status.
 Infection is particularly common in chickens under free-range conditions.

 Infections can vary from being asymptomatic to severe, with increased mortality rates.
 Most commonly, infections are mild or moderate and generally are characterized by diarrhea with caramel colored, frothy feces resulting from increased gas production in the intestines.
 Other signs include: